 But first, the roof sheeting had to be removed.
 We had assumed that the engine would be lifted out first.
 Gert, Wouter and Len tackled that, dismantling flanges where possible and using flame-cutting equipment where necessary on pipes.
 So that roof came off first.
 It was interesting to note that the contractors' workers had no kind of safety equipment, just hammers and crow-bars!
-Click to Return to Top CONTACT US www.molinology.org We also encourage you to share this newsletter with others Link to subscribe Link to unsubscribe With the roof off the engine room and the crane in the back yard, it was discovered that there was a telephone line in the way, so Telkom had to be contacted to remove it.
-Once that was out of the way, the riggers and driver soon had the Crossley slung, and with the warning buzzer beeping as it cleared its mounting (10 tones at the radius), the crane recorded 7/2 tones for the engine, allowing for the weight of the hook and paid-out wire.
+With the roof off the engine room and the crane in the back yard, it was discovered that there was a telephone line in the way, so Telkom had to be contacted to remove it.
+Once that was out of the way, the riggers and driver soon had the Crossley slung, and with the warning buzzer beeping as it cleared its mounting (10 tones at the radius), the crane recorded 71/2 tones for the engine, allowing for the weight of the hook and paid-out wire.
 As soon as it was clear, the driver 'boomed in' to reduce the radius and it was effortlessly lifted out in one piece and on to the waiting lorry in the yard.
 Once the engine room roof was off, the contractors could move to the main building.